jgoodhcg/2016-oct-demo/README.md

   - [ ] porting old code and when to refactor
 - [ ] proper readme to launch
 - [ ] make back buttons relative not absolute to "/"
-- [ ] all activity cards should be focus-able w/ transition expansions (col-4 -> col-12)
+- [ ] add shadows to project catalog icons